 It may sound counterintuitive, but imposing limitations around a design exercise or a project can often spark creative problem-solving more effectively than starting with open-ended freedom.
 Sometimes there’s nothing more intimidating than a blank page.

 UX designers already understand how decision paralysis affects users.
 Present too many seemingly equal choices without a clear direction and the user’s mind can freeze up.
 There are too many possibilities to weigh simultaneously, and it’s taxing for the brain to search for differences that might hint at the proper choice.
 The same cognitive fatigue and paralysis can attack when starting creative work.

 To spur some creativity, try adding some constraints to your process.
-For example, time-box an ideation session to 2 hours.
+For example, time-box an ideation session to two hours.
 Limit yourself to only working with a sharpie on paper for those two hours—no pencils to erase and no screens.
 As Thomas Oppong writes in For A More Creative Brain, Embrace Constraints for Inc., “Obstacles can broaden your perception, open up your thinking processes.”

 Create a Storyboard